Renting Basics: Going from Renter to Owner

 Transitioning from Renter to Owner

 There's a general progression that people on the real estate journey, one that most of us follow at some point in our lives.
 On the day we move out on our own, we are following generations of people before us, and while not everybody's path is identical, there are nonetheless well-trodden sections to move through.

-Despite the increasingly tough property market conditions, the great Australian dream of buying a first home is alive and well, with the proportion of housing finance commitments coming from first home buyers in September 2015 sitting at over 15 per cent, according to the Australian Bureau of Statistics (ABS).
+Despite the increasingly tough property market conditions, the great Australian dream of buying a first home is alive and well, with the proportion of housing finance commitments coming from first home buyers sitting at over 15% according the the Australian Bureau of Statistics (ABS).

 Before accruing all of the finances they need to make that leap into home ownership, the vast majority of Australian first home buyers would have spent time renting.
 So how can you join the party, and transition from home renter to homeowner?

 How Much Will it Cost?

 It's easy to read the frequent news reports about skyrocketing house prices and historic low housing affordability and be intimidated.
 However, should you know where to look, and how to temper your own expectations, finding affordable housing for purchase is not as difficult as you might think.